paulalva05/paulalva05.github.io/index.md

 - If you want to play with Oliver and Finn, I left the feather and wormy toy on the Fireplace mantel.
 - If you also want to give them treats I left the Temptations cat treats on the counter in the kitchen.

-**Also, if you have time.
-If you could also water Jules garden, these are the steps:**
+**Also, if you have time, Jules garden could use some water, these are the steps:**

-1. Just turn on faucet by fence, the tube will drip slowly in the garden bed.
+1. Turn on the faucet by fence, the tube will drip slowly in the garden bed.
 2. Let run for 30-40 minutes then turn off.

 **Please enjoy any snacks or beverages available in the pantry and fridge.
-Including the Blatons above the fridge!**
+There should be cold water bottles and Coors Light.
+You can also break open that bottle of Blantons above the fridge!**

 **Thanks again brotha. :)**